daviferreira/no-js/README.md

 no-js
 =====

-No JS aims to be a set of components for web apps and sites (such as modals, lightbox, tabs and menus) written purely using CSS, with no JavaScript.
+no-js aims to be a set of components for web apps and sites (such as modals, lightbox, tabs and menus) written purely using CSS, with no JavaScript.

 It's still on a very early development stage and any extra help would